VDindial/School_District_Analysis/README.md

 After replacing the ninth grader's math and reading scores, Thomas High School budget remained at	$1,043,130.00	 with a per student budget of $638.00, a lower average math score	83.350937, a significantly lower average reding score	83.896082 with further lower%passing math of	66.911315, % passing reading of	69.663609	and overall passing % 65.076453.

 * Scores by school size
+The scores by school size remained unaffected by the removal of the ninth graders.

 * Math and reading scores by grade